zchee/golang-wiki/Plan9.md

 CA certificates for `crypto/x509` package needs to be installed at `/sys/lib/tls/ca.pem`.
 You can download it from `https://curl.haxx.se/ca/cacert.pem` or copy from another system.

-For 9front, you may need to configure IPv6 loopback address for standard library tests:
+For 9front, you may need to configure loopback addresses for standard library tests:

+    ip/ipconfig -P loopback /dev/null 127.1
     ip/ipconfig -P loopback /dev/null ::1

 # Installation